 The Indian legal system contains a number of provisions which limit free expression.
 Some - like the erstwhile Section 66A - are laws specifically made to censor online speech.
 We oppose vague, medium specific laws that have a chilling effect on online speech.

 There are several other laws which criminalise speech.
-Many such laws are inconsistent with the UN Human Rights Convention and Reports of the Special Rapporteur on Free Expression and several other human rights conventions.
+Many such laws are inconsistent with the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and Reports of the Special Rapporteur on Free Expression and several other sources of human rights law which bind India.
 Our hate speech laws, the penal provision for defamation requires urgent reform.
 We support this growing movement away from criminalising or penalising speech to promote a web of free and fair discussion.